Do Freon Leaks Smell? Comprehensive Answer

 If you suspect a Freon leak in your HVAC system, here are the steps you should take:

-See also How to Tell if Freon is Leaking in a Fridge: In 6 Easy Steps
+See also How to Know if You Have a Freon Leak in a Car: 5 Easy Steps

 Turn Off the System: To prevent further leakage and any potential health risks, turn off your HVAC system immediately.
 It’s an immediate action to protect yourself and your property.